Stroke care nationally recognized

 The UF Health Comprehensive Stroke Program provides inpatient and outpatient services for the diagnosis, management and rehabilitation of stroke patients.
 Such integrated and sophisticated care is important because research shows that patients improve faster and recover more completely when managed in a dedicated stroke facility.

-Our approach features state-of-the-art methods for the treatment of stroke, such as the clot-busting drug tPA (tissue plasminogen activator) and interventional procedures.
-An interdisciplinary team of University of Florida physicians and specially trained UF Health Jacksonville staff includes experts in neurology, neurosurgery, vascular surgery, neuroradiology, emergency medicine, medical intensive care and rehabilitation services.
-The program also encompasses educational and support group programs for stroke patients.
+Our approach features state-of-the-art methods for the treatment of stroke, such as the clot-busting drug TNK (Tenecteplase) and interventional procedures.
+An interdisciplinary team of University of Florida physicians and specially trained UF Health Jacksonville staff includes experts in neurology, vascular neurology, neurosurgery, neuroendovascular surgery, neuroradiology, emergency medicine, neuro intensive care, and rehabilitation services.
+The program also encompasses educational and support group programs for stroke patients and caregivers.
+Qualifying post stroke patients can receive rigorous inpatient rehab services to help with recovery and prepare them and their caregivers with new adaptive ways to maintain optimal quality of life.

 UF Health Jacksonville was among the first hospitals in the nation to use an air emergency service to transport stroke patients.
 Prompt transport by TraumaOne helicopter to the UF Health Jacksonville Comprehensive Stroke Program can improve a patient's outcome by decreasing medical complications and lowering the risks of mortality.
-Stroke patients in Duval County and 12 surrounding counties (including Baker, Bradford, Clay, Nassau, Putnam, St. Johns, Union, Camden and Chariton), as well as Camden County, Georgia, benefit from this rapid transport service.
+Stroke patients in Duval County and 12 surrounding counties (including Baker, Bradford, Clay, Nassau, Putnam, St. Johns, Union, Camden and Chariton), as well as several counties in, Georgia, benefit from this rapid transport service.

 In 2023, U.S. News & World Report recognized UF Health in Jacksonville as high performing in the care of patients with stroke.